-Bender attaches a magnet to his head.
-This causes temporary insanity.
-He starts singing the following: "Fry cracked corn and I don't care!
+Bender attaches a magnet to his head, subsequently screwing up his inhibitor chip & prompting him to start singing folk songs.
+One such song is "Fry cracked corn and I don't care!
 Leela cracked corn, I still don't care!
 Bender cracked corn and he is great!
 Take that you stupid corn!"

 When Fry learns (after knowing him for several episodes/weeks) that Hermes is Jamaican, Fry responds that he always thought he was "...some kind of outer-space Potato Man."

 In "Bendfellas," at Taco Bellevue Hospital, after the sedatives Zoidberg took are wearing off: